Key takeaways:

 Choose a short set you can track every period.
 Use CSAT for customer satisfaction, NPS for customer loyalty, and CES for effort; add one operational KPI, such as response or resolution time.
 With this mix, you can measure customer experience metrics without heavy tooling.

-Turn on basic tracking so you can see what people actually do.
+Enable basic tracking to see what people actually do.
 Log task success, form completion, checkout abandonment, and simple page speed checks.
-Pair these with support customer data like first response and resolution time to identify friction clearly.
+Pair these with customer data like first response and resolution time to identify friction clearly.

 Keep a one-page dashboard with the step, metric, target, current number, owner, and next action.
 Update it every week.
 Use it to choose next week’s customer experience strategies.
 Start with the step that slipped, pick one fix, and log it so progress is clear.